erodola/Alg-s2-2020/README.md

 **Lecturer:** Prof. Emanuele Rodolà

-**When:** Tuesdays 10:00--12:00 and Thursdays 10:00--13:00 ([official schedule](https://www.studiareinformatica.uniroma1.it/laurea-magistrale/orario-lezioni))
+**When:** Tuesdays 10:00--12:00 and Thursdays 10:00--13:00

-**Where:** Aula Alfa, via Salaria 113
+**Where:** Classroom Psicologia II

 **Office Hours:** By appointment, contact Prof. Rodolà

 ### Pre-requisites

-Programming fundamentals in **Python**; calculus; linear algebra.
+Formally: None.

+Welcome: Programming fundamentals.

 ### Textbook and reading material

-Due to the ever-evolving nature of the topic, there is no fixed textbook as a reference.
 Specific material in the form of scientific articles and book chapters will be given throughout the lectures.

 ### Grading